-- Projected net interest margin ΔNII;

-- Bank's capital position ΔEVE; and

-- Time bucket sensitivity PV01.
+- Bank's projection and sensitivity of net interest income Δ NII; - Bank's projection and sensitivity of economic value of equity Δ EVE; and - Time bucket sensitivity of the interest rate gap PV01.

 The Bank measures its exposure adopting both contractual and behavioural views (where items without deterministic maturity are assigned certain level of stickiness).
-The impact of the automatic options embedded in the banking book structure is assessed under ΔNII , ΔEVE and PVO1.
+The impact of the automatic options embedded in the banking book structure is assessed under Δ NII, Δ EVE and PV01.